-Andersen AFB North Ramp and Northwest Field
+North Ramp Andersen AFB and Northwest Field

 - Marine Air Control Group (MACG) Training: The MACG is part of the ACE of the MAGTF.
 MACG training involves coordination of air command and control and air defense within the MAW.
-Tactical Air Operations Center training is also part of this training.
-Tactical Air Operations Center training involves establishment of operating air traffic control radar and radar frequency emitters and facilities consisting of shelters, a portable tower, and electrical power sources in about 48 hours, and dismantling them in approximately the same time. - Improved Airfield Training: Certain aviation training requires improved airfields.
+Tactical Air Operations Center (TAOC) training is also part of this training.
+TAOC training involves establishment of operating air traffic control radar and radar frequency emitters and facilities consisting of shelters, a portable tower, and electrical power sources in about 48 hours, and dismantling them in approximately the same time. - Improved Airfield Training: Certain aviation training requires improved airfields.
 Field Carrier Landing Practices (FCLP) training requires a lighted pad sized for a large amphibious deck ship for day/night use and with night vision goggles.
 Familiarization and instrument flight (FAM) requires an improved airfield with Aircraft Rescue and Fire Fighting for autorotation and simulated engine-out approaches.
 FCLP and FAM training would occur at an improved airfield.
 FCLP training involves landing on a simulated aircraft carrier.
 FCLP operations are almost circular patterns often conducted with several aircraft at low altitude.
-Approximately three training operations are conducted during day and night. - Landing Zones (LZ): Both improved and unimproved LZs are required to support training in Confined Area Landing (CAL), External Loads (EXT), and Helicopter Insertion Extraction (HIE).
-CAL training requires different closely located LZs.
-EXT training requires access to prepositioned external loads for practice, and access is needed for ground helicopter support team personnel.
+Approximately three training operations are conducted with each FAM sortie and five training operations with each FCLP sortie.
+Both are conducted during day and night. - Landing Zones (LZ): Both improved and unimproved LZs are required to support training in Confined Area Landing (CAL), External Loads (EXT), and Helicopter Insertion Extraction (HIE).
+CAL training requires a different closely located LZs.
+EXT training requires access to pre-positioned external loads for practice, and access is needed for ground helicopter support team personnel.
 External loads cannot be carried across public roads or populated areas.
 EXT training operations would involve one pass for LZ orientation, followed by an approach of the LZ, hovering at approximately 30 ft (9 m) AGL for approximately one minute while the helicopter support team attaches a load (e.g., concrete block, items in a cargo net, or a vehicle), departure from the LZ vicinity with the load in tow, flying with the load in an arc, then returning to the LZ with the load, and hovering for approximately 30 seconds while the helicopter support team retrieves the load/equipment, and then departing the LZ vicinity.
 HIE activities include fast rope, rappelling, and parachute operations.
-HIE training operations would involve one pass for LZ orientation, followed by an approach to the LZ, hovering at approximately 30 ft (9 m) AGL for approximately 1 minute for the HIE event, and then departing the LZ.
+HIE training operations would involve one pass for LZ orientation, followed by an approach of the LZ, hovering at approximately 30 ft (9 m) AGL for approximately 1 minute for the HIE event, and then departing the LZ.
 During each sortie, approximately three HIE operations would be conducted at one or more closely located LZs.